kamataryo/types__hyper-geojson/README.md

 # @types/hyper-geojson

-This package is the type definition for the hyperdimensional extension of GeoJSON.
+This project is an experimental TypeScript typedef for thinking about defining hyper-dimensional GeoJSON (HyperGeoJSON).

 ### Cube